 Qualifications: Prospective Journey Farmers should be competent in a range of agricultural skills, have a solid commitment to farming in Vermont, and have reasonably clear and realistic plans for their future farming activities.
 The Journey Farmer Program is targeted towards farmers in the first few years of running their own farming enterprise.

-Applying: NOFA-VT reviews Journey Farmer applications once a year.
-Applications for the 2014 program are due by December 18, 2013, and applicants will be notified of a decision by mid-January.
-Applications are available online, or in hard copy by request.
+Applying: NOFA-VT reviews Journey Farmer applications once a year in December, and applicants are notified of a decision by mid-January.
 Couples and/or business partners should submit a joint application.

 The Journey Farmer Program was started in 2011 with funding from the Vermont Agency of Agriculture Agricultural Innovation Center, and is currently supported by the USDA Beginning Farmer and Rancher Development Program.